-- 19. The role will focus on supporting older people (over 55 years) and support people to maintain and improve their wellbeing and develop resilience and confidence to help them live as independently as possible.
-This will include, but is not limited to developing a range of activities which may include: - peer support, - befriending, - exercise, - arts and heritage, - creative activities, - physical activities and - cognitive stimulation opportunities, enabling people to pursue new and old interests as desired. - 20.
+- befriending; - exercise: - arts and heritage; - creative activities; - physical activities; and - cognitive stimulation opportunities, enabling people to pursue new and old interests as desired. - 21.
 The delivery model should aspire to promote wellbeing and support people to continue participating in activities that they enjoy and to maintain or establish new networks and support systems, rather than a default option of meeting people needs through a formal service.
 However, a person centred approach must also recognise that how this is achieved will vary depending on the needs of the individual.
-People with more complex and/or multiple needs may require a more structured offer to help and support them. - 21.
+People with more complex and/or multiple needs may require a more structured offer to help and support them. - 22.
 The service will need to promote wellbeing as a concept to individuals in order to build resilience and help keep people mentally well.
 The service should sign post or support people to take part in activities which promote wellbeing such as those identified through the 'Six Ways of Wellbeing' or via 'One You' national resources.
-This may include being active (e.g. health walks), learning (e.g. reading), or taking an active role in their community (e.g. volunteering). - 22.
+This may include being active (e.g. health walks), learning, or taking an active role in their community (e.g. volunteering). - 23.
 The service should deliver interventions that have an evidence based approach demonstrating good practice.
-This should not stop innovation and creativity to meet the specified outcomes. - 23.
-Mechanisms used to identify the support people need and the appropriate response in each case will vary depending on the needs of the individual. - 24.
-Providers should have an awareness of the specialist services available in their area which support people (particularly those with dementia, physical disabilities, and sensory impairments) their Carers and their families, so that they can refer them on to services which are able to provide them with specialist information, advice and support to help them understand the condition and its impacts.
-This will include raising awareness of, and recommending the use of, the This is Me tool when supporting anyone living with, or caring for someone who is living with, dementia.
+This should not stop innovation and creativity to meet the specified outcomes. - 24.
+Mechanisms used to identify the support people need and the appropriate response in each case will vary depending on the needs of the individual. - 25.
+Providers should have an awareness of the specialist services available in their area which support people (particularly those with dementia and physical disabilities) their Carers and their families, so that they can refer them on to services which are able to provide them with specialist information, advice and support to help them understand the condition and its impacts.
+This will include raising awareness of, and recommending the use of, the This is Me tool when supporting anyone living with, or caring for someone who is living with, dementia. - 26.
+The provider will populate and maintain the Vision Impairment Register on behalf of KCC. - 27.
+During the mobilisation period variations to the specification may be agreed to reflect the new pathway for adults with sensory loss e.g. the training needs of staff.